 Welcome to Saplings Nursery

-Some of the books that we will be reading this half term are Jaspers Beanstalk and The Bunny who found Easter as well as a range of non-fiction books.
-We will be continuing with our number work through nursery rhymes such as five little ducks and five little speckled frogs.
+Some of the books that we will be focusing on this half term are ‘Jaspers Beanstalk’ and ‘We’re Going on an Egg Hunt’ as well as a range of non-fiction books.
+We will be continuing with our number work through nursery and number rhymes such as ‘five little ducks’ and ‘five little speckled frogs’.

 We will continue to plant in the garden and observe caterpillars changing into butterflies, as well as following the interests and passions of the children.